qinyu/selenium-grid-workshop/PITCHME.md

 ### Summary
 - Selenium Grid provides scalable automation
-- Keep in mind that test must be independent and isolated when implementing
+- Keep in mind that test must be repeatable and isolated when implementing
 - Leverage Docker to automatically scale Selenium Grid